 STREET LAW PROGRAM

-ACC volunteers visit each of the participating classes, and ACC Chicago brings all of the students to a one-day conference (one for each geographic component) near the end of the spring semester.
+Over the next few months, ACC volunteers will visit each of the participating classes, and ACC Chicago will bring all of the students to a one-day conference (one for each geographic component) near the end of the spring semester.

 The program kicks off with training sessions on the dates below, during which we will meet the teachers, learn how to access proven lesson plans for the classroom visits, and begin to plan for the student conference.